aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/400-lab-04-mappings.md

 [`Fn::FindInMap`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-findinmap.html) is an intrinsic function used to lookup the value of a key in a map.

 It takes three parameters:

 * `MapName`
 * `TopLevelKey`
 * `SecondLevelKey`

-It will return the value of the second level key in that map
+It will return the value associated with the top level and second level key combination of the map.

 ## Implementing a simple map

-Below is a simple template defining a single EC2 instance.
-It uses a simple mappings section to configure the EC2 instance type according to a parameter, `EnvironmentType`.
-Next, each part of the template will be discussed individually.
+Below is a simple CloudFormation template.
+It uses simple mappings section to configure the EC2 instance type according to a parameter, `EnvironmentType`.

 ```yaml
 Parameters: